Have you seen that Cubetto has arrived? Check out the Cubetto Kickstarter campaign, which launched TODAY, for more exciting information.

 What can you do with it?

-After that it’s entirely up to the child or children playing with it what kind of adventure they want to take Cubetto on, either using the world map or creating other obstacles to negotiate Cubetto around.
+After that, it’s entirely up to the child or children playing with it what kind of adventure they want to take Cubetto on, either using the world map or creating other obstacles to negotiate.

-There are 50 billion combinations that the blocks can be set in, so every time you play with Cubetto, it’ll be a unique journey.
+The blocks can be set in 50 billion combinations, so every time you play with Cubetto, you’ll experience a unique journey.

 Our story